 Kendall County will continue to provide training resources and opportunities to County staff.
+The county will work to host workshops provided the legislation surrounding COVID-19 permits it.

 F.4 Municipal Operation Waste Disposal

 Measurable Goals: Reduce the impact of Municipal operations on stormwater run-off.